Skip to content

 Methylene Blue Gummies vs Capsules: The Quick Verdict

-When you compare methylene blue gummies vs capsules side by side, capsules are the better default for most people, and gummies are the better pick for a specific minority who simply won’t take a pill.
+When you compare methylene blue gummies vs capsules side by side, the honest answer now depends on which gummy you mean.
+Against a conventional gummy — oxidized blue compound in a sugar base, with batch-to-batch dose drift and often no published testing — capsules are still the better default.
 Capsules deliver a fixed, pharmaceutical-style dose with nothing else in the mix.
-Gummies add sugar, gelatin or pectin, and flavoring to make the experience pleasant, which is genuinely useful if pill fatigue is the thing keeping you from a consistent routine.
+A conventional gummy adds sugar, gelatin or pectin, and flavoring to make the experience pleasant, which is genuinely useful if pill fatigue is the thing keeping you from a consistent routine — but with candy-grade products you pay for it in precision.

 How Methylene Blue Capsules Work